The Twelth Annual Smit-Lowenfeld Prize

 The Smit-Lowenfeld Prize

-The Smit-Lowenfeld Prize is awarded annually by the International Arbitration Club of New York to recognize the outstanding article published in the previous year on any aspect of international arbitration.
+The Smit-Lowenfeld Prize is awarded annually by the International Arbitration Club of New York (IACNY) to recognize the outstanding article published in the previous year on any aspect of international arbitration.
 The Prize honors the late Hans Smit of Columbia Law School and Andreas F. Lowenfeld of New York University School of Law, both renowned scholars in international litigation and arbitration, well known arbitrators, and dearly missed members of this Club.

 The deadline for receipt of submissions for each year’s competition is April 30.
 Nominations can be submitted to arbitrationclub@gmail.com